UPDATE: Sierra Leone Legal System and Legal Research

 Section 74(1) of the 1991 Constitution provides that Members of Parliament shall comprise the following:

-b) Such number of Members of Parliament as Parliament may prescribe and elected in such manner prescribed by law.
+- Such number of Members of Parliament as Parliament may prescribe and elected in such manner prescribed by law.

-a) Should be a citizen of Sierra Leone
+- Be a citizen of Sierra Leone

-b) Have attained the age of 21
+- Have attained the age of 21

-c) Able to speak or read the English language with a degree of proficiency to enable him to actively take part in proceedings in Parliament.
+- Be able to speak or read the English language with a degree of proficiency to enable him to actively take part in proceedings in Parliament.

-d) Should be an elector registered in the Register of electors.
+- Be an elector registered in the Register of electors.

 Section 40 of the 1991 Constitution of Sierra Leone states that the supreme executive authority shall be vested in the President of the Republic of Sierra Leone, who shall also be the Head of State and the Commander-in-Chief of the armed forces.
 The President is described as the Fountain of Honour and Justice and the symbol of national unity and sovereignty- Section 40(3).